Tony Strata

-Tony Strata (born 7 September 2004) is a professional footballer who plays as a right-back for Primeira Liga club Vitória Guimarães.
-Born in France, he represents Romania at under-21 level.
+Anthony Joseph Patrick Strata (born 7 September 2004) is a professional footballer who plays as a full-back for Primeira Liga club Vitória Guimarães.
+Born in France, he plays for the Romania national team.

 Club career

 Born in France, Strata made his debut for Ajaccio on 21 May 2023, in a 5–0 Ligue 1 loss to Rennes.
 On 21 August 2023, he played his first match in Ligue 2 against Bordeaux.

 After the bankruptcy of AC Ajaccio, he was released and signed, on 27 August 2025, with Vitória Guimarães for 4 years.
+On 10 January 2026, Strata played in the Portuguese Taça da Liga final against Braga in which Vitória Guimarães won 2-1.

 Personal life

 Strata was born in Marseille to a Corsican father and a Romanian mother from Sălaj.